vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ### User Experience

-* User will be able to ingest trace from the trace agent
+* User will be able to ingest traces from the trace agent
-  * Vector config would then consist in: `datadog_trace` source -> some filtering/enrichment transform ->
+  * Vector config would then consist of: `datadog_trace` source -> some filtering/enrichment transform ->
     `datadog_trace` sink
-  * Datadog trace agent can be configured to send traces to any arbitrary endpoint using the `apm_config.apm_dd_url` [config key](https://github.com/DataDog/datadog-agent/blob/34a5589/pkg/config/apm.go#L61-L87)
+  * Datadog trace agent can be configured to send traces to any arbitrary endpoint using `apm_config.apm_dd_url` [config key](https://github.com/DataDog/datadog-agent/blob/34a5589/pkg/config/apm.go#L61-L87)
 * This change is a pure addition to Vector, there will be no impact on existing feature

 ### Implementation

-The first item to be address would be to add a new event type that will represent traces, this would materialise as a new member of the `Event` enum.
-As it would be implemented in vector-core, it's probably better to stay relatively vendor agnostic, so basing it on the [OpenTelemetry trace format](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto) with additional field upon necessity is probably a safe option.
-Overal there is no huge discrepancy between Datdog traces and OpenTelemetry traces (The trace-agent already offer [OLTP->Datadog](https://github.com/DataDog/datadog-agent/blob/637b43e/pkg/trace/api/otlp.go#L305-L377) conversion).
-The main difference is that Datadog spans come with a string/double map containing metrics and string/string map for some metadata whereas OTLP traces comes with a list of key/value (value mimic json values).
-The easiest way do deal with that would be for the Vector trace struct to keep the OLTP generic key/value list as generic structured metadata holder along with a tags maps for Datadog format string/string map and a the string/double metric map.
+The first item to be addressed would be to add a new event type that will represent traces.
+This would materialise as a new member of the `Event` enum.
+As it would be implemented in vector-core, it's probably better to stay relatively vendor agnostic, so basing it on the [OpenTelemetry trace format](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto) with additional fields as required is probably a safe option.
+Overall, there is no huge discrepancy between Datadog traces and OpenTelemetry traces (The trace-agent already offer [OLTP->Datadog](https://github.com/DataDog/datadog-agent/blob/637b43e/pkg/trace/api/otlp.go#L305-L377) conversion).
+The main difference is that Datadog spans come with a string/double map containing metrics and a string/string map for some metadata whereas OTLP traces come with a list of key/value (value mimics json values).
+The easiest way do deal with that would be for the Vector trace struct to keep the OLTP generic key/value list as a generic structured metadata holder along with a tags map for Datadog string/string formatted maps and a string/double metrics map.

-This `Trace` struct shall allow to represent APM events (specific spans extracted by the trace-agent), so this `Trace` struct has to support standalone spans/or single span traces.
+This `Trace` struct shall represent APM events (specific spans extracted by the trace-agent), so this `Trace` struct has to support standalone spans/or single span traces.

 Based on the aforementioned work a source & sink would then be added to Vector:

-* A `datadog_trace` source that decodes incoming [gzip'ed protobuf over http](https://github.com/DataDog/datadog-agent/blob/8b63d85/pkg/trace/writer/trace.go#L230-L269) to the internal represention implemented in the step before. .proto are located in the [datadog-agent repository](https://github.com/DataDog/datadog-agent/blob/0a19a75/pkg/trace/pb/trace_payload.proto)
+* A `datadog_trace` source that decodes incoming [gzip'ed protobuf over http](https://github.com/DataDog/datadog-agent/blob/8b63d85/pkg/trace/writer/trace.go#L230-L269) to the internal represention implemented in the prior step. .proto files are located in the [datadog-agent repository](https://github.com/DataDog/datadog-agent/blob/0a19a75/pkg/trace/pb/trace_payload.proto)
-* A `datadog_trace` sink that does the opposite conversion and sends the trace to datadog to the relevant region according to the sink config
+* A `datadog_trace` sink that does the opposite conversion and sends the trace to Datadog to the relevant region according to the sink config

 Datadog API key management would be the same as it is for Datadog logs & metrics.